gpbl/material-ui-sass/README.md

 gulp
 ```

-This should open automatically the documentation site at [http://localhost:3001](http://localhost:3001).
+This should open automatically the documentation site.
 While editing the `.sass` files, you will see a live preview of the changes.

 PS.
 Make sure you have [Ruby](https://www.ruby-lang.org/en/downloads/) and [Sass](http://sass-lang.com/install) installed.